What does Deltares do?

 Mapping flood risk

-From the DTM land surface levels and river / sea flood levels, we calculate flood risk in terms of depth, extent and recurrence interval.
+From the DTM land surface levels and river/sea flood levels, we calculate flood risk in terms of depth, extent and recurrence interval.
 This can be done for current conditions and future scenarios, applying known land subsidence rates in drained peatlands.
-We believe that current and future flood risk in peatlands should be a key consideration when optimizing land management plans.
-For examples see:
+We believe that current and future flood risk in peatlands should be a key consideration when optimising land management plans.
+For example see: Flooding projections for oil palm plantations in the Rajang Delta peatlands, Sarawak, Malaysia

 Mapping land cover